A custom tour lets you enjoy some of these challenging destinations in a short amount of time.

 And accept serendipity... just when planning China had me about to tear my hair out, Mark met a fellow at work who was a travel agent in China.
 He put together the custom tour we wanted in no time.
 We always stay in touch with people meet...
 Maria at a Cheetah Conservation Fund event, then we visited their farm in Namibia....
 We met Ralph as a young guide in Botswana, he visited us, then we had a couple of fabulous trips to Botswana with his help.
 When serendipity throws a potential contact in your path... don't be shy... take advantage of them... in a nice way.

 It Takes Time...

 Allow plenty of time to make all the preparations.... first there is the research and refining your custom tour with the agent you choose.
 Once you have your itinerary you may have to get visas.
 If you live close to a consulate you can drop off your passport.
 Sometimes you can get your visa at the same visit, or later the same day, or it could take a week.
 If you're going to multiple counties, you'll need more time to collect the appropriate visas.

 Make sure your passport is valid; some countries require it to be valid for from one to six months after your trip.
 There are ways to expedite getting a new passport and obtaining your visa, but that will cost you in dollars and stress, so it's best to avoid it.

-For U.S. citizens, check on the U.S. State Department site for visa information.... but use their links to the Embassy or Consulate of the country you are visiting.
+For U.S. citizens, check on the U.S. State Department site for visa information and a wealth information on safety and health for each country on your trip.
+Use the links to the Embassy or Consulate of the country you are visiting for even more details.
 Countries change their requirements from time to time and looking on their Embassy web site will give you the most current information.

 For citizens of other countries, check with your government website for information.